agateau/yokadi/README.markdown

 The single letter `y` will start Yokadi with your favorite database from wherever you are.

-If you do not want to use default database location, you can define the `YOKADI_DB` env variable to point to your database:
+If you do not want to use the default database location, you can define the `YOKADI_DB` env variable to point to your database:

     export YOKADI_DB=$HOME/work/yokadi.db